Thomas-Walker-Lynch/DA2X/doc/context.md

   Here p1 is another data pad. cx is defined in the containing function, although that is not shown.

-  This time `Inclusive·mul_ib` is a general use conveyance from a library.
+  This time `Inclusive·mul_ib` is a general use sequence from a library.
 It was included into main.
 It accepts two values, `a` and `b`, and writes a result to `rtp`.
-This general use conveyance has two continuation arguments, `nominal` and `gt_address_t_n`.
+This general use sequence has two continuation arguments, `nominal` and `gt_address_t_n`.
   If the product would overflow the result type, `Inclusive·mul_ib` continues with `gt_address_t_n` and no result is written.
 Otherwise, it writes the result and continues with `nominal`.

-  The line `convey Inclusive·mul_ib` will take us out of the containing function to execute code found in main.
+  The line `continue Inclusive·mul_ib` will take us out of the containing function to execute code found in main.
 This violates our encapsulation contract, which is why we used the term ‘containing function’ instead of ‘encapsulating function’.

-  The `Inclusive·mul_ib` conveyance will have been compiled against the stack frame of main, but when we take the continuation from `f` to `Inclusive·mul_ib` our stack pointer will be pointing to the stack frame for `f`, which is the wrong value for `Inclusive·mul_ib`.
-If the `Inclusive·mul_ib` conveyance does not use the stack, then things might work out; however, this would be hard to accomplish in the C language, because stack usage is deeply ingrained with the creation of locals and temporary variables.
+  The `Inclusive·mul_ib` sequence will have been compiled against the stack frame of main, but when we take the continuation from `f` to `Inclusive·mul_ib` our stack pointer will be pointing to the stack frame for `f`, which is the wrong value for `Inclusive·mul_ib`.
+If the `Inclusive·mul_ib` sequence does not use the stack, then things might work out; however, this would be hard to accomplish in the C language, because stack usage is deeply ingrained with the creation of locals and temporary variables.
 Even if we declare a value to hold a pointer to where local data is really